-Located directly on the beach, the 309 room Courtyard Kauai at Coconut Beach is an affordable Hawaii choice.
-Part of the Marriott Courtyard family of properties, the Courtyard Coconut Beach offers reasonably sized rooms, direct beach access, and shopping, attractions, and restaurants within a short walk or drive away.
+Located directly on the beach, the 309 room Sheraton Kauai Coconut Beach is an affordable Hawaii choice.
+Recently upgraded from a Marriott Courtyard to a Sherton, the oceanfront hotel offers reasonably sized rooms, direct beach access, and shopping, attractions, and restaurants within a short walk or drive away.

-I’ve stayed in a variety or rooms at the Courtyard Coconut Beach, garden view, pool view, and the always stunning ocean view.
+I’ve stayed in a variety of rooms at the Sheraton Kauai Coconut Beach: garden view, pool view, and the always stunning ocean view.
 Well over half of the rooms at the resort have an ocean view of some kind.
-Rooms have screen door sliders , so you can keep the door open and bugs out if you like having fresh air in your room.
+Rooms have screen door sliders, so you can keep the door open and bugs out if you like having fresh air in your room.
 The windows have dark wooden blinds covering the windows, but they don’t have the full range of adjustment.
 On a sunny day, it’s easy to adjust to let light in and still maintain privacy.
 On a rainy or overcast day, however, I think this makes the room seem a little dark.

 All rooms have a refrigerator, ample desk and work space, coffee service, and free wifi.